cindyztran/rick-and-morty/README.md

 # Rick and Morty Character Search

-A simple web app for visualizing Rick and Morty API data by name.
+A simple web app for visualizing Rick and Morty API character data by name.

 ## Technologies